 Should I get a Master’s Degree in Project Management?
 I’ve gotten that question a lot from both project managers and undergraduate students who are interested in getting into a project management career.
-I happen to have a lot of expertise that is relevant to that question because some years ago I was an Adjunct Professor at Boston Univerity.
-At that time, I was involved in helping them develop a strategy to update their Master’s in Project Management program to make it more consistent with Agile.
+I happen to have a lot of expertise that is relevant to that question:

 - It is so difficult for any university to make the radical changes in their curriculum that may be required